Tools & templates

 Should I share the full client context with the subcontractor?

 Share enough context for good judgment and clean execution.
 Hiding the relevant stakes usually increases rework.
+You can protect confidential details while still explaining the goal, buyer, quality bar, and risks.

 How to customize